Body art: Background

 The Vienna Action Group was formed in 1965 by Hermann Nitsch, Otto Mühl, Günter Brus, and Rudolf Schwarzkogler.
-They performed several body art actions, usually involving social taboos (such as genital mutilation).
-Vito Acconci once documented, through photos and text, his daily exercise routine of stepping on and off a chair for as long as possible over several months.
+They performed several body art actions.
+In the United States Carolee Schneemann, Chris Burden and Vito Acconci were very active participants.
+Acconci once documented, through photos and text, his daily exercise routine of stepping on and off a chair for as long as possible over several months.
 Acconci also performed Following Piece, in which he followed randomly chosen New Yorkers.

-In France, body art was termed art corporel and practiced by such artists as Michel Journiac and Gina Pane.

-In Italy in the 1980s, one of the famous artists in the movement was Ketty La Rocca.
+In France, body art was termed art corporel and practiced by such artists as Michel Journiac, Orlan and Gina Pane while in Italy in the 1980s, one of the famous artists in the movement was Ketty La Rocca.

-Marina Abramović performed Rhythm 0 in 1974.
-In the piece, the audience was given instructions to use on Abramović's body an array of 72 provided instruments of pain and pleasure, including knives, feathers, and a loaded pistol.
-Audience members cut her, pressed thorns into her belly, applied lipstick to her, and removed her clothes.
-The performance ended after six hours, when someone held the loaded pistol up to Abramović's head and a scuffle broke out.